Fraunhofer Institute for Solar Energy Systems: Research and development

 Applied Optics and functional Surfaces Solar energy systems convert solar radiation incident on the earth into thermal, electrical or chemical energy.
 In order to better transmit, reflect, absorb, filter, redirect or concentrate the incoming radiation, Fraunhofer ISE develops optical components and systems.
 This business area serves as an interdisciplinary field and serves many areas of solar technology: windows and facades, solar thermal collectors, concentrator systems for photovoltaics and solar power plants as well as photovoltaic module technology.

+Electrical Energy StorageOnly grid energy storage can guarantee a successful energy and mobility transition.
+High-performance batteries are therefore essential, especially for smart grids, to ensure grid stability.
+Furthermore, new electrical storage technologies ensure possibilities to deal with the increasing demand of mobile devices.
+However, all these goals require a sustainable circular economy, as specified by the European Battery Regulation.
+The department focuses on digitization as relevant topic too.
+Digitization is important regarding the areas of production, the use phase, and end-of-life (EOL).
+Moreover, these new approaches have to be faced in context of the battery passport.

 Solar Thermal Systems This business area covers the markets of low and high temperature applications.
 Solar thermal collectors and collector systems with flat or evacuated tube collectors find numerous applications in the practice.
 These include process water and solar heating systems, cooling and ventilation systems and sea water desalination systems.
 Also façade-integrated collectors are implemented.
 With linear concentrating collectors, operating temperatures from 150 °C to over 400 °C are achieved.
 Both trough and parabolic collectors are not only used for solar thermal power production in large power plants, but also in simpler and more cost-effective plants for the production of process heat, process steam and driving heat for absorption chillers.

 Silicon Photovoltaics Especially due to the market introduction programs in Japan and Germany, the role of photovoltaics is gaining more and more on importance.
 More than 85% of the solar cells produced worldwide are based on crystalline silicon.
 The price-performance ratio, long-term stability and the cost-reduction potential indicate that this top performer in the terrestrial photovoltaic market will retain its place as market leader longer than just the next decade.
 Fraunhofer ISE's expertise ranges over the entire value chain of crystalline silicon photovoltaics, starting from material development and crystallization, through to solar cell processing and photovoltaic module technology.

 Photovoltaic Modules and Systems Module technology converts solar cells into a robust product for reliable operation in PV power plants.
 Fraunhofer ISE supports the product development concentrating on increasing efficiencies, reducing costs and achieving the highest reliability.
 Over and above, the Institute offers its services for quality assurance of modules and power plants.